AgenaTrader/AgenaScript-documentation/sources/keywords.md

 ## Update()
 ### Description
-The Update() method calls up the OnBarUpdate method in order to recalculate the indicator values.
+The Update() method calls up the OnCalculate method in order to recalculate the indicator values.

 Update() is to be used with caution and is intended for use by experienced programmers.